HODUCVU/vim/README.md

 	* ':wq': quit and save change
 * Insert (edit mode):
 	* 'i'
-	* Shift + 'i': insert in beginning of current line
+	* 'I': insert in beginning of current line
-	* 'a': insert in next current character
+	* 'a': insert in end of current character
+	* 'A': insert in end of current line
 	* 'o': insert with newline
 	* 's': insert with erase next current character
 	* 'ci' + symbol: erase content in symbol and go to insert mode.
 EX: print("I do not know what to say")